 Since 2008, Jon was a professor of journalism at San Francisco State University.
 He joined the university after an 11-year career with the Ford Foundation, one of the world’s leading philanthropies.
 As the deputy director of the Media, Arts and Culture Unit in New York, he led grant programs to promote ethics, credibility and diversity in journalism; social justice journalism; and the ethnic and independent news media.

-Jon is the former founding director of San Francisco State University’s Center for Integration and Improvement of Journalism and a former journalist with The San Diego Union, where he specialized in U.S.-Asia political and economic affairs.
+Jon is the former founding director of San Francisco State University’s Center for Integration and Improvement of Journalism and of its Dilena Takeyama Center for the Study of Japan and Japanese Culture.
+A veteran reporter, he was a journalist for 17 years with The San Diego Union, where he specialized in U.S.-Asia political and economic affairs.
 A graduate of San Francisco State University, Jon was awarded the John S. Knight Professional Journalism Fellowship at Stanford University; the Jefferson Fellowship at the East-West Center of Honolulu; and a National Endowment for the Humanities Professional Summer Fellowship at the University of California, Santa Barbara.
-In addition to running Renaissance Journalism, he is the founding executive director of San Francisco State’s Dilena Takeyama Center for the Study of Japan and Japanese Culture.
+He announced his retirement from Renaissance Journalism in December 2020.